jedrzejratajczak/Scanner-simulator/README.md

 * Signing in session of terminal
 * Encryption and decryption of session information
 * Permission to administrative functions for authenticated sessions
+* User can change ip on which mqtt works

 ## Contact
 Created by **Jędrzej Ratajczak** ([@mrozelek](https://github.com/Mrozelek)) - feel free to contact me!